Bamboo Airways licensed to fly directly to US | Business | Vietnam+ (VietnamPlus)

 Accordingly, it will use wide-body Boeing 787-9 Dreamliner to fly directly from Hanoi/Ho Chi Minh City to international airports in the US, including those in Los Angeles and San Francisco.

-In the coming time, the airline will seek licenses from the Federal Aviation Administration (FAA), the Transportation Security Administration (TSA) and other relevant agencies of the US.
+In the coming time, the airline will seek licenses from the Federal Aviation Administration , the Transportation Security Administration (TSA) and other relevant agencies of the US.